gdagley/gdagley.github.com/resume/Geoffrey_Dagley_Resume.md

 Tel: 469-742-1130
 Web: http://www.geoffreydagley.com

-Developed for all aspects and scales of web and mobile applications.
-Led remote teams building massively distributed applications.
-Innovated with over 50 patents for new and upcoming ideas.
-Provided direction with new and emerging open source technologies.
-Involved in all stages of the software development life cycle.
-Taught Java, J2EE, and other Internet technologies.
+20+ years of experience developing for all aspects and scales of web and mobile applications, leading remote teams building massively distributed applications, and innovating with over 50 patents for new and upcoming ideas.
+Involved in all stages of the software development life cycle, both in startups and in enterprise environments, providing direction with new and emerging open source technologies

 ## SKILLS